bibic is a small national charity making a big difference

 Since 1972, we have evolved into a national charity supporting not only those with brain injuries but a wide range of disabilities, developmental conditions and learning difficulties; bibic passionately believes that every child deserves to reach their potential and live a fulfilling life.

-We deliver assessments and bespoke developmental therapy to children and young people age 6 months to 25 years old and training to parents and professionals.
-We see children and young people with or without a diagnosis and support a wide range of neurological and genetic conditions.
+We deliver assessments and bespoke developmental therapy to children and young adults age 6 months to 25 years old and training to parents and professionals.
+We see them with or without a diagnosis and support a wide range of difficulties.
 Including conditions such as Autism spectrum disorder (ASD), ADHD, Cerebral palsy, Global Developmental Delay (GDD), Down’s syndrome, Sensory processing difficulties and many more.